 Week 31 Pregnancy: Baby Position

 During your prenatal visits, your provider may try to determine baby’s position by feeling your abdomen.
 This is a technique known as Leopold maneuvers.
 Ultrasounds are the only definitive way to assess baby’s position.
-However, Leopold maneuvers performed by experienced providers are a considered an effective way to help screen for the breech position (4).
+However, Leopold maneuvers performed by experienced providers are considered an effective way to help screen for the breech position (4).

 As your pregnancy continues, baby has less and less space to move within the uterus.
 The later in pregnancy a baby is breech, the more difficult it can become for baby to flip to a head down position.
 If your baby is in a breech position at week 30, encourage baby to turn by practicing good posture and by exercising/walking regularly (5).
-A qualified chiropractor may be able to adjust your pelvis and encourage baby to move to a head down position.
+A qualified chiropractor may be able to adjust your pelvis and encourage baby to move to a head-down position.
 Sometimes an external version can be performed to try and turn baby to a head-down position.